xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 #### def __set_impedance__(self, coord, c_axis, M, K, B, **kwargs):

 ```
-Set all parameters of impedance control.
+Set all parameters of impedance control through the Six-axis Force Torque Sensor.
 Note:
     1. only available if firmware_version >= 1.8.3
+    2. the Six-axis Force Torque Sensor is required (the third party is not currently supported)

 :param coord: task frame.
 0: base frame.
 1: tool frame.
 :param c_axis: a 6d vector of 0s and 1s.
 1 means that robot will be impedance in the corresponding axis of the task frame.